SamirTalwar/jenga/tutorial/02_more_rules.md

 # More rules and more source files

-This tutorial section dives deeper into what constitutes a jenga build rule.
-We see examples with multiple rules and multiple source files.
+This tutorial section works through an example with multiple build rules and multiple source files.

 - [Here](files/02) are the files used in this section of the tutorial.
 - [Here](cram/02_more_rules.t) is the companion cram file.

 This example starts with two `.c` files and a `build.jenga` file containing three rules.
+To follow along, work in a fresh directory, typing or copying in the example files as directed.

 main.c
 ```